sm8754/SmartMFP/README.md

 substantial storage capacity and costs.
 To address these challenges, we developed a framework featuring a visual-language model-powered, task-adaptive microscope, seamlessly integrated with cutting-edge AI technologies.
 Our system incorporates a large language model to enable automatic image acquisition, customized analysis, and user-friendly human-microscope interaction.
-This AIintegrated microscope is equipped with self-adapted stage movement, lens switching, and key parameter adjustments in response to specific language and visual commands.
-We conducted proofof-concept demonstrations for both tissue and cellular pathology analyses, showcasing the microscope’s capabilities in qualitative and quantitative clinical task.
+This AI-integrated microscope is equipped with self-adapted stage movement, lens switching, and key parameter adjustments in response to specific language and visual commands.
+We conducted proof-of-concept demonstrations for both tissue and cellular pathology analyses, showcasing the microscope’s capabilities in qualitative and quantitative clinical task.
 The visual-language task-driven processing allows the microscope to automatically respond to complex pathological interpretations, producing more accurate and enriched diagnostic contents.
 Our innovation presents a significant